ich777/docker-DoH-Server/README.md

 8. On the Intra App go to Settings and click on 'DNS-over-HTTPS-Server' and change it to Custom URL and now type in your URL in this example: 'https://dns.server.net/' note that it must be in that format with 'https://' and the trailing '/' otherwise you can't click 'Accept'
 9. Congratulations you are now protected against Ad's on your Android Device.

+If you have any questions feel free to ask them on the support thread in the Unraid Forums.

-Update Notice: If you want to upgrade to a newer version of the DoH-Server just enter the preferred version number (eg. '2.1.2' get them from here: https://github.com/m13253/dns-over-https/releases)
+Update Notice: If you want to upgrade to a newer version of the DoH-Server just enter the preferred version number (eg. '2.1.2' without quotes, get them from here: https://github.com/m13253/dns-over-https/releases)

 The Docker runns by default on port: 8053 and handels querys in the directory /dns-query (eg: http://192.168.1.7:8053/dns-query)